- Italy Overview

 There are lots of interesting reds and whites to be found in Umbria.
 Good Montefalco Rosso should be tried as should the more demanding Montefalco Sagrantino DOCG.
 A new wave of better balanced examples of this powerful, spicy red are now emerging.
 A raft of other excellent reds, sold as IGT Umbria, are usually based on Cabernet Sauvignon, Merlot or Sangiovese.
 Some are very good indeed.
 Orvieto (a DOC which also covers part of Lazio) when made by a good producer offers personality without heaviness.

 Lazio has football and Frascati.
 I’d argue that more of the latter is now clean and characterful.
 Some other good dry whites are made too as are much improved reds, even if many of them come from Merlot, Cabernet or Syrah.
 However there is more!
-Seek out the best of a wave of new varietal Cesanese (del Piglio) DOGC reds and you will be tasting the first examples of a potentially high quality and original Lazio wine.
+Seek out the best of a wave of new varietal Cesanese (del Piglio) DOGC reds and you will be taste the first examples of a potentially high quality and original Lazio wine.

 Abruzzo & Molise